You can get a lawyer to represent you for a child protection matter if:

 - there are guardianship or custody and contact or access issues related to a child in the care of MCF (foster care).

 The first PLC opened in 2015 in Vancouver.
-There are now nine locations to serve communities across BC.
+There are now ten locations to serve communities across BC.
 To find a centre near you, see legal aid locations.

 - information and advice on options for resolving child protection issues out of court,